-- 6.19.
-ANPR is not covered in HOSDB documentation and is not in use by all operators.
-A standard ANPR system installed at a car park allows users to track, identify and monitor moving vehicles for security and safety.
-The fact that ANPR is mentioned in this guidance does not in any way infer that it should be installed at car parks and controlled areas managed by operators. - 6.20.
-An ANPR system should have as a minimum the capability to store a large volume of vehicle registration numbers and be able to, as a minimum: - automatically open barriers for known vehicles; - measure car park stay times; - identify stolen vehicles; and - provide statistical reports. - 6.21.
-Each ANPR system should have as a minimum three key elements to provide a fully operational system, namely, Capture, Process and Display. - 6.22.
-CAPTURE comprises an ANPR camera that is used to view vehicle number plates and is capable of operating in all weather conditions and when vehicle headlights are pointing towards the camera.
-Cameras should be mounted at a suitable location to capture a vehicle's number plate as it enters and leaves the car park or controlled area.
-Where no barrier is fitted the camera should be capable of capturing number plate images at speeds up to 40 MPH. - 6.23.
-If appropriate, and if a security risk assessment deems it a requirement, additional cameras viewing and recording vehicle details such as colour, make, occupants, along with the captured number plate image can be installed at key locations. - 6.24.
-PROCESS comprises a computer with a database and pre-installed management software that processes the images from the cameras and then runs an individually preconfigured application.
-Typically, the system could display messages, operate barriers, check the amount of money available on a pre-paid ticket, etc. - 6.25.
-It is envisaged that the ANPR system processor will be linked via a secure communication link to the DVLA and/or police national computer.
-Clear operating protocols will have to be defined with all stakeholders when the equipment is installed. - 6.26.
-DISPLAY comprises a displayed message on a monitor in the control room should any pre-set condition be breached or the vehicle is identified as stolen or of interest depending on the application.
+5.12 Each ANPR system should have as a minimum three key elements to provide a fully operational system as shown in the table below.

+Capture Camera is used to view vehicle registration number in all weather conditions and where no barrier fitted capable of capturing the vehicle registration number at 40 miles per hour Located so a vehicle registration number is captured when entering and/or leaving the car park or controlled area.
+Other cameras may be required to capture information such as vehicle colour, make and occupants etc Process Computer with a database and pre-installed management software that processes the images from the camera(s) and runs a pre-configured application.
+The system could display messages, operate barriers, check the amount of credit on a pre-paid ticket etc. It is envisaged that the ANPR system processor will be linked via a secure communication link to the DVLA and/or police national computer.
+Clear operating protocols will have to be defined with all stakeholders when the equipment is installed.
+Display Comprises a displayed message on a monitor in the control room should any preset condition be breached or the vehicle is identified as stolen or of interest depending on the application.
 Staff monitoring the car park entrance and exit points should be trained to the appropriate standard to enable them to deal with any situation relating to car parks that they may encounter.